causalNLP/ai-scholar-toolbox/README.md

 ```

 ## Download Browser Binary and Browser Driver
 By default, our package uses Chromium binary file.
-Please take care that there may be compatible issues regarding the binary file and the browser driver.
+Please take care the compatibility between the binary file and the browser driver.
 Also, if your OS is not linux based or you install the browser in a directory other than default directory, please refer to [Selenium Chrome requirements](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver/01fde32d0ed245141e24151f83b7c2db31d596a4#requirements) when instantiating the browser driver.

 Download:
 - [Download Chrome browser driver](https://sites.google.com/a/chromium.org/chromedriver/downloads)